 The RCP museum and gardens are open to the public Monday-Friday, 9am-5pm.
-We are not open at the weekend.

 The RCP is closed on public bank holidays.
 Please note that as a conference venue, some rooms may be unavailable to view on your visit.
 Please contact us in advance if you are travelling a long distance to see a particular room or item in the collection.